This post may contain affiliate links.

 Image Credit: Deposit Photos

-A filthy coffee maker can negatively impact the outcome of your coffee and the machine’s longevity.
+A filthy coffee maker can negatively affect the quality of your coffee and shorten the machine’s lifespan.
 The filth and mineral buildup could alter the bold flavor of your coffee and the coffee maker’s brewing speed.
 Follow this quick and easy guide to learn how to clean your coffee maker with vinegar.

 How to Clean a Coffee Maker with Vinegar